1999 St. Louis Rams season: Week 17: at Philadelphia Eagles

 The Rams traveled to Philadelphia for their season finale against the struggling Eagles.
-The Rams rested a number of starters for much of the game, having already clinched home-field playoffs.
+The Rams rested a number of starters for much of the game, having already clinched homefield playoffs.
 Despite dominating Philadelphia offensively, St. Louis was doomed by a seven-turnover afternoon, with three lost fumbles and four interceptions, two of which were returned for Eagles touchdowns.
-The Rams lost, 38–31, but nevertheless earned the top seed in the NFC playoffs with a 13–3 record.
+The Rams lost to the Eagles, 38–31, snapping their seven-game win streak.
+St. Louis nevertheless finished as the top seed in the NFC playoffs with a 13–3 record.